maineCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Step 2.
 Gather Case Information

 Under the Maine Freedom of Access Act, parties who wish to access public records are not required to provide a statement of purpose for seeking these records.
-However, interested parties who wish to inspect and/or obtain copies of criminal court records are required to provide the record custodian with any relevant information necessary to facilitate a search for these records.
-This information usually includes the names and date of birth of parties to the case.
+However, interested parties who want to inspect and/or obtain copies of criminal court records are required to provide the record custodian with any relevant information necessary to facilitate a search for these records.
+This information usually includes the names and dates of birth of the parties to the case.
 However, it should be noted that the information required to facilitate record searches may vary according to the court where these records are located.

 Step 3.
 Visit the Court Record Custodian